computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/URLShorteningServiceLikeTinyURL/readme.md

 3. Between Application Servers and Cache servers

 - Simple round robin to start with.
-  - Round robin can lead to hotspots.
+  - Round robin can lead to hot-spots.
 - More intelligent LB solution can be placed that periodically queries the backend server about its load and adjusts traffic based on that.

 ## Purging or DB cleanup